In-Toeing & Out-Toeing

 The shin bone (tibia) rotating outwards

-When the shin bone is rotated outwards below the knee, then the foot will also rotate outwards and create out-toeing.
+When the shin bone is rotated outwards below the knee, the foot also rotates outwards, creating out-toeing.

 The thigh bone (femur) rotating outwards

-When the thigh bone is twisted outwards, this positions the knee, shin bone and foot outwards too.
+When the thigh bone is twisted outward, the knee, shin, and foot are also positioned outward.

 Outwards rotation of the hip

-If the hip is rotated outwards, then this can rotate the leg outwards, including the foot.
-An outwards hip rotation is often associated with muscle tightness and contractions, and is often associated with the position in the womb.
+If the hip is rotated outwards, the leg and foot can also be rotated outwards.
+This outward hip rotation is often associated with muscle tightness and contractions and with the position in the womb.

 Flat feet

-Having flat feet creates more of an appearance of out-toeing, than actually having out-toeing itself.
-As the feet roll in and the toes point outwards, the feet appear to be out-toeing.
+Having flat feet creates more of an appearance of of out-toeing than actually having out-toeing itself.
+As the feet roll in and the toes point outwards, resulting in the feet that are appearing to be out-toeing.

 Risk Factors

-Both in-toeing and out-toeing are natural variations in childhood that can be experienced by any child, although a child’s position in the womb can also influence the positioning and rotation of their feet and legs, and the tendency to in-toe or out-toe may also run in families.
+Both in-toeing and out-toeing are natural variations in childhood that can be experienced by any child, although a child’s position when in the womb can also influence the positioning and rotation of their feet and legs.
+The tendency to in-toe or out-toe may also run in families.
+In adulthood, sources include surgery on the hip, knee or foot to conditions or circumstances associated with muscular tightness or weakness.

 Treatment

 The best approach to treatment depends on a person’s age and symptoms.
-In young children who display either in-toeing or out-toeing but do not have any pain or problems with their gait, treatment is usually not needed, as the majority of in-toeing and out-toeing cases will go on to resolve by the time they are in their early primary years.
+Young children who are in-toeing or out-toeing but do not have any pain or problems with their gait often do not require treatment, as the majority of cases will go on to resolve by the time they are in their early primary years.

 If a child’s foot position is causing them to regularly trip or hurt themselves, the foot position has persisted into adolescence or adulthood, or it is causing pain at any age, then treatment may be recommended.
 Your podiatrist can help you manage your in-toeing and out-toeing by: